TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 ### Training
 The way soldiers are trained depends on the princedom they’re from.
 In at least some princedoms it is seen as the squadleader’s or sergeant’s task to train new recruits.
 In the [[Sadeas princedom\|Sadeas princedom]], squadleaders are given six weeks to train a new cohort of recruits.
 The Alethi are excellent soldiers, each individual is far better at single combat then any given Azish or Veden soldier.
 Besides their skill in combat, soldiers are usually trained in one or two additional skills, e.g. horse grooms.
 Soldiers are also trained to give a proper salute, which includes moving a hand to your breast.
 Soldiers are trained in a specific order.
-Firstly, spearmen are taught a proper stance, only after that do they get trained in fighting.
+Firstly, men are trained to march properly..
+Afterwards, spearmen are taught a proper stance, only after that do they get trained in fighting.
 The first stance they learn is called the ‘elementary forward spear stance’.
 It takes about a week to learn the proper stances, although this is worth it as men who have learned the stances become better at fighting far quicker then those who don’t know the stances.
 After the second or third day of practice the men begin with resetting exercises, these exercises are meant to teach someone to revert to the proper stance without thinking.{book ref|sa1|49}} Sometime after this the recruits are taught how to move to avoid arrows, light on their feet and erratic, and a number of grappling moves.

 >“*There hasn’t been peace since the Tranquiline Halls, Man’s life on Roshar is conflict.*”
 \-a quotation from The Arguments[51]